AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/yaml-plugin/importing-yaml-files/content.md

 export default content;
 ```

-At this point we should run into error when Vite fails to load `.yaml` file.&nbsp;❌
+We should run into an error when Vite fails to load `.yaml` file.&nbsp;❌